fppjk/HCER-Hierarchical-Contextual-Embeddings-and-Re-ranking-for-Training-Free-Cross-Modal-Retrieval/README.md

 # HCER: Hierarchical Contextual Embeddings and Re-ranking for Training Free Cross-Modal Retrieval
 HCER: Hierarchical Contextual Embeddings and Re-ranking for Training-Free Cross-Modal Retrieval
+---
+## Availability

+**The source code will be made publicly available upon the acceptance of the paper.**

 ## Abstract